Rich Wilkerson Jr.

 Richard Preston Wilkerson Jr. (born March 28, 1984) and his wife DawnCheré are the pastors of Vous Church in Miami, Florida.

-Wilkerson is the son of the Robyn and Rich Wilkerson Sr, who run Trinity Church, a megachurch in Miami that is part of the Assemblies of God; Wilkerson Sr is a cousin of David Wilkerson, who wrote The Cross and the Switchblade.
+Wilkerson is the son of Robyn and Rich Wilkerson Sr, who lead Trinity Church, a megachurch in Miami affiliated with the Assemblies of God; Wilkerson Sr. is a cousin of David Wilkerson, author of The Cross and the Switchblade.

-Vous was spun out of Trinity in 2015; it started as a young adult and youth ministry program within Trinity called The Rendezvous, later shortened to The Vous.
+Vous Church was spun out of Trinity Church in 2015.
+It started as a young adult and youth ministry program within Trinity called The Rendezvous, later shortened to The Vous.
 Vous incorporates elements of contemporary popular culture, as other ministries aimed at young people have done in the past.